Samurai in the Surf

 Joe Hajdu PhD

-Joe Hajdu is an author, academic, teacher, and avid traveler.
-As an urban and cultural geographer he has spent a lifetime looking at towns and cities with great passion and insight.
+Joe Hajdu is an author, academic, teacher, and passionate traveler.
+As an urban and cultural geographer, he has devoted his career to exploring towns and cities with insight and enthusiasm.

-An earlier fascination with Australia’s truly post-modern city, the Gold Coast, led to the writing of Samurai in the Surf.
-It is a study of the new rich Japanese and their companies and the culture clash their arrival provoked.
+Joe’s curiosity has taken him far beyond Berlin.
+An early interest in Australia’s post modern city, the Gold Coast, led to Samurai in the Surf, a study of wealthy Japanese investors and the cultural tensions their arrival provoked.